-As an artist that finds inspiration from the rich cultures of our global neighbors, I have been moved to dig deep and explore the question, “How do I do so in an ethical way?”
-For me the answer is in finding a channel for reciprocity, the practice of exchanging things with others for mutual benefit.
+As an artist who finds inspiration from the rich cultures of our global neighbors, I have been moved to dig deep and explore the question, “How do I do so in an ethical way?”
+For me, the answer is in finding a channel for reciprocity, the practice of exchanging things with others for mutual benefit.
 One of my most treasured collections, my Faux Assuit line, launched in 2016, is inspired by the ancient cloth of Assuit, Egypt.

 Assuit is delicate cotton netting embroidered with metal.
 It is also called tulle-bi-telli, an Arabic term meaning “plated tulle.”
 This textile was traditionally a gift to a bride and also worn by wedding dancers who provided entertainment at the ceremony.
 Modern Assuit is considered a luxury item mostly worn by belly dancers or wealthy patrons.